 Transparent reporting of disease and subgroup prevalence & incidence.
 Development of long term disease burden models.

 Designing study concepts through to full protocol writing.
 Clinical trials and real world studies.
 From Phase II to Phase IV.

 Crystallising research questions.
 Mapping optimal sources of data.
 Descriptive and predictive analytics of clinical trial data and real world data.

-Scientifically robust communications to strategic stakeholders including regulators, payers, physicians and patients.
+Scientific platform documents and clear evidence based communication to strategic stakeholders including regulators, payers, physicians and patients.

 |Network meta-analysis [NMA] is now a widely accepted approach for comparative efficacy research.
 As well as providing a brief introduction to NMA, here we summarise some the main criticisms of NMAs submitted by manufacturers to Health Technology Assessment bodies.
 We also list the key appraisal tools used to assess the quality of NMAs.|

 |The Adaptive Pathway initiative is an EMA project to examine the possibility of incremental drug licensing in order to allow those most in need to access new medicines as soon as possible.
 Central to the concept is the use of Real World data in the licensing process.
 Here we examine the status of the Adaptive Pathway initiative using publically available information, with a specific focus on the RWD component.|